sylhare/sylhare.github.io/_posts/2018-05-17-ctf-the-dolphin-attack.md

 ## The challenge

-On one of the challenge, you get access to this audio:
+In one of the challenges, you get access to this audio:

 <audio controls src="{{"/assets/other/dolphin.wav" | relative_url}}">
 <p>Your browser doesn't support HTML5 audio.
 Here is a <a href="{{"/assets/other/dolphin.wav" | relative_url}}">link to the audio</a> instead.</p></audio>

-Thanksfully we had heard about the `dolphin attack` vector (and the obvious name of the challenge), we decided to find out if there was any hidden message in the audio.
+Thankfully we had heard about the `dolphin attack` vector (and the obvious name of the challenge), we decided to find out if there was any hidden message in the audio.

 The Audio opened in audacity reveals nothing on first hand: